City-of-Helsinki/drupal-helfi-platform/documentation/openshift.md

 The docker image is re-built on every deployment using project's [docker/openshift/Dockerfile](/docker/openshift/Dockerfile).

-See [City-of-Helsinki/drupal-docker-images](https://github.com/City-of-Helsinki/drupal-docker-images#openshift-drupal-docker-image) to see how the image is built.
+See [City-of-Helsinki/drupal-docker-images](https://github.com/City-of-Helsinki/drupal-docker-images#openshift-drupal-docker-image) for more documentation about the underlying Docker image.

 ## Deployment tasks